 When you purchase an instant- read meat thermometer, it will usually include a chart that tells you the recommended internal temperature for specific cuts and types of meat.
 This is super handy for sticking to the front of your fridge for reference.

 Flat Whisk (Not to be Mistaken with a Balloon Whisk Made for a Mixing Bowl)

-If you’ve made gravy or sauce that turned out lumpy, it’s likely caused by one of two reasons: You didn’t have a flat whisk that allowed you to easily and quickly whisk the ingredients in the skillet, clear up the very edge of the pan, OR, when you added the liquids to the roux (the flour and fat that makes the gravy thicken), the roux and the skillet were too hot.
-(See below for steps on how to make the turkey gravy)
+If you’ve made gravy or sauce that turned out lumpy, it’s likely caused by one of two reasons: You didn’t have a flat whisk that allowed you to easily and quickly whisk the ingredients in the skillet, clear up the very edge of the pan, OR, when you added the liquids to the roux (the flour and fat that makes the gravy thicken), the roux and the skillet were too hot. **See below for the steps on making turkey gravy.

-I recommend getting a silicone flat whisk so you can use it on any pan type without having to worry that it will scratch the finish of your pan.
+I recommend getting a silicone flat whisk so you can use it on any type of pan without having to worry that it will scratch the finish of your pan.

 Easy and Helpful Recipe Tips

 Is This a Healthy Recipe for Making Instant Pot Turkey?

 Sure is!
 A turkey breast is the leanest part of the turkey (or any poultry for that matter) and since that’s all your cooking in this case, you’re definitely cooking a healthy Instant Pot turkey breast.
 Cooking the turkey breast in broth instead of water, adds lots of flavor, but few calories and almost zero fat.

 How Long Do I Cook a Frozen Turkey Breast in the Instant Pot?